 How Many Elephants presents a physical commentary on the devastating impacts of the elephant ivory trade and aims to unite, educate and inspire global change.

-The exhibition showcases 35,040 elephants in an 18 metre long info graphic.
+The Exhibition showcases 35,040 elephants in an 18 metre long info graphic.
 Each square features 96 elephants (The daily poaching rate in Africa) with a total of 365 squares.
 Four red lightboxes also represent the hourly death toll with the red symbolising the blood spilt.
-If you'd like to host the exhibition or host a speaker to inspire others to fight for change.
+You can host the exhibition or host a speaker to inspire others to fight for change.
 Holly Budge is an acclaimed speaker, activist, world record holding adventurer and artist